aleph2c/miros/docs/_sources/architecture.rst.txt

 Architecture
 ============

-How the miros library is structured.
+How the miros library is structured:

 .. toctree::
    :maxdepth: 2